Worst-Case Services and State-Based Scheduling: Feasible Schedules

 \section{Feasible Schedules}

-In this section, we not only show that feasible schedules exist but also identify all of them.
-To get a flavor of what lies ahead, let us first look at the single-flow case.
-In this case, if $\bs\psi$ is schedulable, (\ref{E:schedulability}) requires that
+In this section, we show that, if $\bs\psi^{[\Omega]}$ is schedulable, feasible schedules always exist, and we identify all of them.
+To get a sense of what lies ahead, consider first the single-flow case.
+If $\bs\psi$ is schedulable, (\ref{E:schedulability}) requires that